gkcgautam/Asset2SD/README.md

 The full params are as follows:

 * asset_file - The file to be copied from app assets.
 For example, "www/images/photo.jpg"
-* destination_file_location - The folder in SD Card to which file should be copied.
+* destination_file_location - The folder in SD Card to which the file should be copied.
 If the folder doesn't already exist, it gets created automatically.
 * destination_file - The name with which the file has to saved.
 For example, "image.jpg"
 * callback Success callback.
 * fail Error callback